 Standards, Interoperability, and Open Ecosystems

-Where possible, favor open standards for data interchange, policy representation, and observability.
-An interoperable ecosystem reduces vendor lock‑in, facilitates integration with future worker‑centric tools, and supports cross‑site collaboration.
-Design services with clean versioned APIs and schema evolution plans, enabling gradual migration from legacy systems to modern, policy‑driven, agentic fatigue management.
+Open standards for data interchange and policy representation reduce vendor lock‑in and enable cross‑site collaboration.
+Design services with versioned APIs and clear schema evolution plans to support migration from legacy systems to policy‑driven agentic fatigue management.

 Conclusion